 Gesso will help make nearly any surface into a paintable-one with most art mediums (oil- or water-based).
 Liquitex provides this gesso in one of the thinner viscosity forms.
 Other brands make gesso that is almost paste-like.
 The thinner viscosity of the Liquitex version of gesso makes it amiable for preserving the fine details on miniatures.

 Gesso can often be thick.
 It is best applied with a brush in layers.
 This means you need to be careful when you want to preserve details on a miniature.
 Applying gesso can also be difficult because it is prone to making bubbles in the surface.
 Gesso application requires some patience as it will take a little longer to dry than other primers.
 I’ve often left gesso on my models to dry for up to 24 hours.

-The Army Painter Primer sells for $16.
-In general, this is similar to the Citadel primer.
+The Army Painter Primer sells for $15-20.
+In general, this is similar to the Citadel primer (shown above).
 Army Painter is a modeling company that makes a lot of different products for the miniature hobby.
 This primer is no exception.
 It is formulated for all types of miniatures, including those made of plastic and metal.

-For most hobbyist, this is the best primer because of its accessibility and easy of use: just shake-the-can, hold back a few inches (6-12″), and spray in quick bursts.
+For most hobbyists, this is the best primer because of its accessibility and ease of use: just shake-the-can, hold back a few inches (6-12″), and spray in quick bursts.